Latest news and developments

 - Engaging in regular and meaningful continuous professional development.

-- Being a member of a relevant professional body.
+- Becoming a member of a relevant professional body.

 Chat with Martin at events to learn more about The IC Citizen

-You can read more about the seven characteristics in Martin’s blog ‘The IC Citizen explained‘.
+You can read more about some of the manifesto principles in Martin’s blog ‘The IC Citizen explained‘.

 Read about how The IC Citizen was created in Martin’s blog ‘The IC Citizen‘.